Saltar al contenido principal

 The French twist

-Step four: You can pull pieces out around your hairline and nape for a more undone and effortless look, adds Halpin.
+4. Pull pieces out around the hairline and nape for a more undone and effortless look, adds Halpin.

 The claw clip ponytail